Economic expert who has done extensive research on effects of population on economy. PhD student and lecturer at Kenyatta University.

 - Is high FDI responsible of the rapid economic development that China experienced in the since 1980?

 The research question will seek to evaluate the relationship between growth in the manufacturing sector and whether this is influenced by FDI.
 To help achieve this, linear regression will be used to try and estimate the relationship between manufacturing sector value added output and net FDI using current value US dollar.
 Current value US dollar was chosen because this represents data that is currently and readily available and thus reduces the error that could be introduced in data manipulation to a particular base year.
 Net value for FDI was chosen because the if capital is flowing in and other capital flowing out, only the net is relevant as only that amount has an economic sense to the country.
-For Manufacturing output, value added figure was used instead of total output because value added output captures efficiency of the industry to actually contribute to economic output.
+For manufacturing output, value added figure was used instead of total output because value added output captures efficiency of the industry to actually contribute to economic output.
 Total output could be misleading as the input could be even higher than the output making the industry contribute negatively to the net economy (GDP).
 The primary model will have two variables, manufacturing output as a factor of FDI.
 However, since there are many factors that actually do contribute to the output, controlling factors including, total labor in China, labor participation rate, and services industry value added output.
 There are three major factors of production, labor, capital and natural resources.
-Since natural resources are fixed, (Waterman, 1987) then they are taken as constant for this study, labor is taken as flexible and the labor stock is determined by participation rate as well as total labor available.
+Since natural resources are fixed, (Waterman, 1987) they are taken as constant for this study, labor is taken as flexible and the labor stock is determined by participation rate as well as total labor available.
 Services sector is competing for the same factors as well as it complements the manufacturing sector and thus its output level is a significant factor affecting the manufacturing sector.

-Data for this study was collected from the World Bank data base https://data.worldbank.org.
+Data for this study was collected from the World Bank database.
 This is a comprehensive database that allows one to access different metrics of data from different regions and different indicators.
 It is reputable as is watched closely by different economies and is often used for unbiased data sources as well as analyses.
 Data of years ranging from 1990 to 2017 was used.
 The range was chosen based on data availability for all the variables.
 However, the range of years was regarded as representative enough with 29 years.

 To visualize the trend, data of the two main variables was expressed in a scatter plot with the most fitting trend line.
 The best fit trend line for both data was deemed to be a polynomial function of order 4 (see figure 3 and 4) Since both data are scattered in almost a similar trend defined by a polynomial of the same level, it was deemed hypnotized that there is a high correlation between the two variables.
 The high relationship was tested using linear regression analysis with FDI as the independent variable and Manufacturing output as the dependent variable.